 - Emergency response

 Duties & Responsibilities

-- Northeast Minnesota: Grand Rapids, Gooseberry Falls State Park, Duluth
+- Northern Minnesota: Bemidji, Duluth, Gooseberry Falls State Park

 - Central Minnesota: St. Paul, Hanover, Plymouth, Shakopee, Andover, Chaska

 - Iowa: Des Moines, Cedar Rapids, Cedar Falls

 - Complete natural resources service projects in cooperation with fellow members safely, effectively and efficiently and to the satisfaction and specifications of the project host